 I had to make a choice: Do I add to the anger?
 Do I contribute to the chaos?
 Do I further the animosity?
 Or do I find a way to move forward?

-16 years later, I still ask myself these questions.
+All these years later, I still ask myself these questions.
 My parents are always on my mind when I try to answer them.
 Since that terrible day, I’ve seen them stay strong for their children, and for themselves.
 My dad continues to return to New York City for work.
 My mom has never let ignorance get in her way.

 When I was in high school, my dad had the strength to work on a documentary with me about 9/11.
 It would go on to win a National Student Television Award for Excellence from the Academy of Television Arts & Sciences.

 As proud as I am of that award, I’m more so inspired by the project.
 It helped my father and I move on in the face of all the hardships and sadness that day has brought us.
 My parents have shown me, over and over since that September morning, that moving forward is always the best choice — the hardest choice, for sure, but the best.